 “USD-only web sites are leaving money on the table by ignoring global shopper preferences.”

 If your goal is to tap into international markets, consider using PIM alongside your Shopify store.

 Sure, Shopify has its own multilingual capabilities.
 However, you can enhance such properties with a PIM.
 With the ability to collaborate with the translating team on PIM, you ensure that marketing copy, units, and pricing are accurately translated.
 Additionally, you can connect with international manufacturers to oversee product quality outside of your physical reach.
 All of these factors guarantee that your Shopify store’s product pages remain consistent.

-9. Easily Sync PIM with ERP
+9. Easily Sync SKUs to your Shopify Store with PIM

+What is an ERP?
 An ERP is an Enterprise Resource Planning software.
 Just like PIM software, an ERP manages certain critical aspects of an organization’s processes.
 Particularly, ERP focuses on financial, inventorial, and administrative tasks.
 There are a lot of ERP systems out there.
 Today, an ERP can support multiple functions, from monitoring customer relationships to fostering collaboration between departments.

 Astoundingly, the expectation is for ecommerce sales to reach $4.5 trillion by 2021.
 Needless to say, the opportunities are huge.
 What that also entails is developing inner-organizational techniques to be more efficient.
 In order to meet such exponential growth, companies need to think ahead.
 They must divert the focus from tedious, easily-automated tasks.

 Hence, ERP has become largely useful, if not necessary.